 Here's what you can expect from a Snapdragon 865-powered phone.

 Snapdragon 865 camera boost: Up to 200 megapixels and 8K video

 It's understandable why Qualcomm wants to emphasize what the Snapdragon 865 brings to mobile photography.
 After all, snapping photos has become one of the main things we do with our phones.
-“Consumers buy camera phones,” Alex Katouzian, senior vice president and general manager, mobile at Qualcomm, said during this week’s Qualcomm tech summit.
+“Consumers buy camera phones,” Alex Katouzian, senior vice president and general manager, mobile at Qualcomm, said during December’s Qualcomm tech summit.
 “They don't just buy a phone.”

 With Qualcomm's new processor, the best camera phones running Android are about to get more sophisticated.
 For instance, when you're capturing 4K video and take a still shot by pressing the shutter button, you get a 64-megapixel shot instead of a lower resolution photo as you would now.

 The Spectra 480 image signal processor on the Snapdragon 865 is capable of 2 gigapixel-per-second speeds, meaning it can process images faster while consuming less power.
 That opens up new features you wouldn't have thought possible for a smartphone-sized camera a few years back.

 Qualcomm says phones with the Spectra 480 ISP will be able to capture 4K HDR shots with more than a billion shades of color.
 And there's enough processing power to shoot limitless amounts of slow-motion HD video at 960 frames per second.
 That means you can train your camera on someone and just leave slow-motion running instead of timing your video capture to the exact moment you want to slow down.